Day Tripping In Ipswich

 Within Top of Town are a bevy of character filled cafes, coffee nooks and a laneway bar.
 Stop here for coffee or brunch before heading off to explore, with the option to come back for lunch.

-For coffee the best bets are Urban Pantry, a Byron bay style coffee bar and gourmet pantry that peddles delicious sweet treats and their own blend of beans Mudlark from a Byron bay roastery.
-Otherwise head around the corner to Ellenborough St where a charming Euro style laneway contains the seating for Rafter and Rose, a top notch cafe that also serves up delicious baked goodies, breakfast and lunch or Ellen & Rod Also worth a look is the 19th century bakery steakhouse called Bakehouse Steakhouse.
+For coffee the best bet is Dancing Bean Roastery, hidden away up a laneway off Brisbane St or around the corner to Ellenborough St where a charming Euro style laneway contains the seating for Rafter and Rose, a top notch cafe that also serves up delicious baked goodies, breakfast and lunch or Ellen & Rod Also worth a look is the 19th century bakery steakhouse called Bakehouse Steakhouse.

-For an old-fashioned taste of 1950's Ipswich, The Retro Diner is a vision of retro Nanna's kitchen, from the formica tables and vinyl chairs to the vintage window displays and the home-made food; otherwise across the road is funky Fourthchild, a café come bistro in a rustic artsy space.
+For an old-fashioned taste of 1950's Ipswich, The Retro Diner is a vision of retro Nanna's kitchen, from the formica tables and vinyl chairs to the vintage window displays and the home-made food; otherwise a long-time local fave is funky Fourthchild, a café come bistro in a rustic artsy space.

-There are also 3 foodie destinations that both do an excellent lunch - Arcadia Greek restaurant in an old corner store, The Cottage in one of Ipswich's oldest homes and Dovetails in the old tech college dating from the 192O's.
+There are also 2 foodie destinations that both do an excellent lunch - The Cottage in one of Ipswich's oldest homes and Dovetails in the old tech college dating from the 192O's.
 Stick around for dessert at Ipswich's best ice-cream parlour, Ungermann Brothers.

 For some great eclectic shopping stick to the Top of the Town precinct – standouts here are The Vintage Advantage, a quirky trove of fashion, homewares and collectables.
 And a couple of doors up is the charming R & R Behind Red Doors, an historic workshop turned into a retro oasis.